bananas-repos/aranea/README.md

 Higher numbers needs longer run times.
 So plan the schedule around that by running the perl files manually first.

+## Categorization

+Based on https://github.com/StevenBlack/hosts/tree/master found urls are categorized.
+Categories are set in the config file sections `categorization` and `categorization_urls`.
+The latter defines which urls belongs to a category.

+The `fetchcagegorizaion.pl` does the download, parsing and writing into the db from the urls provided in the `categorization_urls` config section.

+The `categorizeurls.pl` is a helper script to parse every found domain and tries to match them into a category.
+This can take a while.

+Initial categorization is done while parsing, if categorization information is provided.

 # Ignores

 The table `url_to_ignore` does have a small amount of domains